This post may contain affiliate links. Read our disclosure here.

 Plan Your Trips Out

 If you are heading out make a list of all the stops before you leave and make sure you are going about town in the shortest routes and with the least traffic.
 Many times this will help me realize some stops aren’t needed or think about stores that are closer to others in another part of town.
-For kids activities… think of carpooling, trading days with other parents, etc.
+Use Google Maps or Waze to help with his.
+Also, for kids activities… think of carpooling, trading days with other parents, etc.

 Do you have any other tips to save on gas?
 Let us know in the comments!